If you post it...everyone can enjoy with a lot less work for you. Thank you.

 Mix half/and half of the first recipe and the second recipe together for a very good paste.
 You can freeze the excess until needed, and it will keep in the refrigerator for quite awhile.

 Hi ya'll, sorry about the step by step photos, for some reason I couldn't get them to post.
 I even tried copy/paste with no success.
 I'll see if I get figure it out.
-Sorry
+Sorry I keep getting the following message"The Extension doc is not allowed" I don't know what that means.

 I did a demonstration on gum paste Gardenias at the recent ICES Convention in Omaha.
 If you would like a copy of my handout, let me know how I can email or otherwise post it, and I will be glad to send it to you.